-- Ensure they are familiar with and follow the policy and all other safeguarding related documents e.g., Codes of Conduct, guidance for safe working practice. - Be subject to safer recruitment processes and checks prior to starting at the school/organisation (unless an action plan/risk assessment is in place to ensure the employee is supervised until all checks are completed, this must be authorised by the Group Director of Health and Safety before employment begins). - Be alert to signs and indicators of possible abuse. - Listen to and take seriously the views and concerns of children, knowing what to do if a child tells them he/she is being abused, exploited, or neglected. - Know how to manage the requirement to maintain an appropriate level of confidentiality.
+- Ensure they are familiar with and follow the Safeguarding Policy and all other safeguarding related documents - Be subject to safe recruitment processes and checks prior to starting at the school/organisation (unless an action plan/risk assessment is in place to ensure the staff member is supervised until all checks are completed), this must be authorised by the Group Director of Health and Safety before employment begins). - Be alert to signs and indicators of possible abuse. - · Listen to and take seriously the views and concerns of children.
+Listen to and take seriously the views and concerns of children, knowing what to do if a child tells them he/she is being abused, exploited, or neglected.

+- Know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the Designated Safeguarding Lead (or a deputy) and children's social care in their area.
-Employees should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child. - be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Staff should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child. - Be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse.
-Nor should a victim ever be made to feel ashamed for making a report. - Record any concerns and report these to the Designated Safeguarding Lead (DSL) on the school's concern form. - Be aware of who the Designated Safeguarding Lead is in the school they are working in and how they can be contacted.
-Schools should include this information in the Appendix at the end of this policy. - Follow the procedures outlined in this document when/if concerned about any child. - Support students, employees or other adults who have concerns, or who are the subject of concerns, to act appropriately and effectively in instigating or cooperating with any subsequent process of investigation. - Undertake appropriate child protection/safeguarding and safe recruitment training (and refresher training as required by ISP).

-All employees and volunteers need to recognise that if their behaviour inside or outside the workplace breaches the ISP code of conduct and/or the guidance for safe working practice, this may be considered a disciplinary or even criminal matter.
+Nor should a victim ever be made to feel ashamed for making a report. - Record any concerns and report these to the Designated Safeguarding Lead (DSL) on the school's concern form. - Be aware of who the Designated Safeguarding Leader is in the school they are working in.
+In Tenby Schools Penang the Designated Safeguarding Lead(s) is David Jameson and they can be contacted on 04 892 7777 or pen.safeguarding@tenby.edu.my - Follow the procedures outlined in this document when/if concerned about any child. - Support students, staff or other adults who have concerns, or who are the subject of concerns, to act appropriately and effectively in instigating or cooperating with any subsequent process of investigation. - Undertake appropriate child protection/safeguarding and safe recruitment training (and refresher training as required by ISP). - All staff and volunteers need to recognise that if their behaviour inside or outside the workplace breaches the Tenby code of conduct and/or the guidance for safe working practice, this may be considered a disciplinary or even criminal matter.

-All employees who have occasional or supervised contact with children (including employees from partner and contracted organisations) will:
+All staff who have occasional or supervised contact with children (including staff from partner and contracted organisations) will:

-- Undergo a safeguarding briefing/induction in relation to their role, understand what is required of them if they have concerns and to whom they should report. - Provide written confirmation to demonstrate that where appropriate, all partner agency staff/contractors have been safely recruited with appropriate checks undertaken and that a safeguarding briefing has been provided to these employees, (appropriate to the role and contact they will have with children), before they commence their role in any ISP school.
-Where these employees or volunteers are constantly supervised, the recruitment checks may not need to be as rigorous, but it is for the Principal/ Designated Safeguarding Lead to assess this risk, not individual employees or partner organisations themselves. - Where partners/contractors do not have their own safeguarding or child protection policy, the ISP application notes will be used, and partners/contractors asked to read and follow this.
-These requirements will be part of any contractual arrangement. - Follow the guidance laid down in this document at all times. - Be provided with guidance on appropriate safe working practice.
+- Undergo a safeguarding briefing/induction in relation to their role, understand what is required of them if they have concerns and to whom they should report. - Provide written confirmation to demonstrate that where appropriate, all partner agency staff/contractors have been safely recruited with appropriate checks undertaken and that a safeguarding briefing has been provided to these staff, (appropriate to the role and contact they will have with children) before they commence their role in any ISP school.
+Where these staff or volunteers are constantly supervised, the recruitment checks may not need to be as rigorous, but it is for the Principal/ Designated Safeguarding Lead to assess this risk, not individual members of staff or partner organisations themselves. - Where partners/contractors do not have their own safeguarding or child protection policy, the Tenby Schools Penang safeguarding policy will be used and partners/contractors asked to read and follow this.
+These requirements will be part of any contractual arrangement. - Follow the guidance laid down in this document at all times.
+Be provided with guidance on appropriate safe working practice.